 A good book (see Resources below) with detailed descriptions can help decide what to grow.

-5When does lavender bloom?
+How long and when does lavender bloom?

 Bloom time depends on the variety and your growing conditions—particularly sun and warmth.